4-Month Sleep Regression: Your Survival Guide Is Here

 When babies are awake for too long, they enter into an overtired state.
 A chemical reaction occurs in which their bodies convert the sleep hormone melatonin into the stress hormone cortisol, which makes it much more difficult for them to fall asleep.

 The number one reason for bedtime struggles, waking up multiple times per night, and early rising is a bedtime that’s too late.
-Your baby’s optimal bedtime depends on the quality of her daytime sleep.
+Your baby’s optimal bedtime depends on the quality of their daytime sleep.

 4) Ramp Up Tummy Time During The Day

 Babies often practice new skills in the safety and comfort of their crib.
-That’s not so cute, though, when your baby is attempting to roll over in her crib at 2 a.m. instead of sleeping.
+That’s not so cute, though, when your baby is attempting to roll over in the crib at 2 a.m. instead of sleeping.

-Get down on her level and encourage her rolling by gently shaking a toy just over her shoulder.
-This will help her build those core, tummy, and neck muscles needed to roll independently.
-Remember that once she’s able to roll, it’s no longer safe to swaddle for sleep.
+You can also get down on your baby’s level and encourage rolling by gently shaking a toy just over their shoulder.
+This will help build those core, tummy, and neck muscles needed to roll independently.

 5) Find A Sleep Training Method That Works For You